Kingdom Hearts: Gameplay

-The Kingdom Hearts games contain elements of action role-playing video games with hack-and-slash elements.
+The Kingdom Hearts games contain elements of action role-playing games with hack-and-slash elements.
 The games are driven by a linear progression from one story event to the next, usually shown in the form of a cutscene, though there are numerous side quests available that provide bonus benefits to the characters.
 In most games, the player primarily controls the principal protagonist of the series, Sora.
 Sora is usually accompanied by Donald Duck and Goofy, who are artificial intelligence-controlled non-playable characters that aid Sora in battle.
 In the first and third game, their behavior can be altered to suit different combat objectives.
 The games feature real-time combat that incorporates physical attacks, magic, and summonings, though each game handles battles differently.
 The game also allows for items to be used on the field of battle to heal oneself or one's party members.

 Gummi Ships are another common element of the series, which serve as the main mode of transportation between worlds in the games.
 The gameplay for the Gummi Ship sections is more akin to a rail shooter.
 Because it received negative criticism in the first game, it was modified in the third game.
 Most games also feature a journal which is accessible from the main menu.
 This journal keeps track of information regarding the story, characters, enemies, and locations.
 In Kingdom Hearts, Chain of Memories, Kingdom Hearts II, and Kingdom Hearts III, the journal is kept by Jiminy Cricket, who was appointed by Queen Minnie as the royal chronicler.
 In 358/2 Days, Birth by Sleep, and Dream Drop Distance, the main characters write their own journal entries.